HeEndle/MiniMonster/README.md

 * 1.7b
   - Changed Settings dialog and  added saving and loading of config files.

-_For changes in earlier versions adress the changelog included in the MiniMonster.s2s Versions() procedure._
+_For changes in earlier versions address the changelog included in the MiniMonster.s2s Versions() procedure._